famoser/polyas-verification/README.md

 <img src="assets/1_verify_4_receipt_store.png?raw=true" alt="Screenshot store receipt" width="50%">

 If the user chooses to store the receipt, the UI implies the server operator will verify the referenced vote is indeed part of the final voting result.
-If the user chooses to download the receupt, the server will generate them a .pdf file with the fingerprint & signature of the vote (example in `assets/generated_receipt.pdf`).
+If the user chooses to download the receipt, the server will generate them a .pdf file with the fingerprint & signature of the vote (example in `assets/generated_receipt.pdf`).

 ## Receipt UI